Alpharceus/Alpharceus/README.md

 then an MS in Electrical and Computer Engineering with a quantum information concentration — and continuing into a PhD in the same group.

+BS in Computer Engineering and Astrophysics, 2025, MS in Electrical and Computer Engineering in Quantum Information Science, 2026 continuing with a PhD in ECE with a QIS concentration.

 **Research code here:** photonic mesh simulation, single-photon-source device modelling, and FPGA instrumentation for single-photon detector readout.